The Direct and Spillover Effects of Large-scale Affirmative Action at an Elite Brazilian University: DD specification

 \subsection{Identification assumptions}

-Our key identification assumption is that the outcomes of enrollees in majors with more and less exposure would have followed parallel trends in the absence of affirmative action.
+Our key identification assumption is that the outcomes of enrollees in more- and less-affected majors would have followed parallel trends in the absence of affirmative action.
 A potential concern is that Brazil experienced a recession in the mid-2010s, which may have had heterogeneous impacts across UERJ's majors.
-To address this, we interact the cohort dummies in equation \eqref{dd}, $\gamma_c$, with fixed effects for the field of study groups, $f(m)$, shown in Table \ref{tab:summ_stats} (business, health, humanities, natural sciences, and social sciences).
+To address this, we interact the cohort dummies in equation \eqref{dd}, $\gamma_c$, with fixed effects for five field of study groups, $f(m)$: business, health, humanities, natural sciences, and social sciences (see Appendix B.1).
 This restricts identification to comparisons between majors in the same field, which were likely to be similarly affected by macroeconomic conditions.

-Appendix Figure \ref{fig:wage_trends} provides support for parallel trends by showing that mean wages evolved similarly in industries that typically hired students from UERJ majors with more and less exposure to affirmative action.
-For this figure, we first compute the mean hourly wage in each industry $\times$ year pair using all workers in the RAIS data.
-We then compute a weighted average of these industry $\times$ year means for each UERJ major, where the weights are the share of pre-AA top enrollees who were employed in each industry.
-We find that industry mean wages trended similarly between majors with more and less exposure to affirmative action across all years of our data.
-In the years in which post-AA graduates entered the labor market (2009--2019), the change in industry mean wages between more- and less-affected majors is small and statistically insignificant ($-0.02$ log points).
-This suggests that our earnings results below are not driven by different growth rates across industries or by heterogeneous impacts of the mid-2010s recession.
-Below we also present event study and robustness results to test the validity of our identification strategy.
+Appendix Figure A6 shows that mean wages evolved similarly in industries that hired UERJ students from majors with more and less exposure to affirmative action.
+For this figure, we first compute the mean hourly wage in each industry $\times$ year pair using all workers in the RAIS.
+We then compute a weighted average of these industry $\times$ year means for each UERJ major using the share of pre-AA top enrollees who were employed in each industry as weights.
+These industry mean wages trended similarly between more- and less-exposed majors across all years of our data.
+In the years in which post-AA graduates were in the labor market (2009--2019), the change in industry mean wages between more- and less-affected majors is small and statistically insignificant ($-0.02$ log points).
+This suggests that our results are not driven by divergent industry growth rates or heterogeneous impacts of the mid-2010s recession.
+Below we also present event study and robustness results to test our identification assumption.